-Control measures to minimise the risk from oral, dermal, ocular and inhalation exposure to the chemical should be implemented in accordance with the hierarchy of controls.
+Control measures to minimise the risk from exposure to the chemical should be implemented in accordance with the hierarchy of controls.
 Approaches to minimise risk include substitution, isolation and engineering controls.
-Measures required to eliminate, or minimise risk arising from storing, handling and using a hazardous chemical depend on the physical form and the manner in which the chemical is used.
-Examples of control measures which could minimise the risk include, but are not limited to:
+Measures required to eliminate or minimise risk arising from storing, handling and using a hazardous chemical depend on the physical form and the manner in which the chemical is used.
+Examples of control measures which may minimise the risk include, but are not limited to: